Do Sharks Attack Kayaks? 2026 Safety Guide & Facts

 - Keep caught fish out of the water in secure storage

-- Avoid fishing during dawn/dusk when sharks are most active
+- Avoid fishing during dawn and dusk when sharks are most active

-- Move spots immediately if sharks show interest
+- Move locations immediately if sharks show interest in your activities

 What Color Kayak is Safest?
 (Spoiler: It Doesn't Matter Much)

-You'll hear all sorts of theories about "yum yum yellow" attracting sharks.
-Here's what actual research shows: sharks are essentially colorblind, seeing contrast rather than color.
+You will hear endless theories about "yum yum yellow" attracting sharks.
+Paddlers have debated kayak color safety for decades, but actual research reveals a different story.
+Sharks are essentially colorblind, perceiving contrast and movement rather than specific hues.

-A study from [cy-5] analyzed 17 California shark incidents by kayak color:
+A recent study from California State University analyzed seventeen documented shark incidents involving kayaks, breaking down the data by kayak color:

-The spread is nearly even, suggesting color isn't a major factor.
-What matters more is contrast – a bright kayak against dark water or vice versa might attract investigation.
+The distribution is nearly even across all colors, suggesting that hue plays little role in shark attraction.
+What matters more is contrast—a bright kayak against dark water might draw investigatory attention simply because it is visible.
 But honestly?
-I still paddle my banana-yellow Hobie because I want boats to see me, not because I'm worried about sharks.
+I still paddle my bright yellow Hobie because I want powerboats to see me, not because I worry about sharks.

 If You Encounter a Shark: Your Action Plan